 Best Way To Store Honeybun Cake

-Keep leftover cake covered at room temperature for 3 days or in the refrigerator for 5 days.
+Keep leftover cake covered or in an airtight container at room temperature for 3 days or in the refrigerator for 5 days.

 Can I Freeze/Thaw Honey Bun Cake?